microsoft/genaiops-promptflow-template/docs/how_to_onboard_new_flows.md

 **New Folder for new Flows** Similar to `named_entity_recognition` flow, a new folder should be created with the same sub-folder structure as `named_entity_recognition`.

+**AML or Fabric:** Decide which tool to use for data pipeline.
+There are seperate folders for AML and Fabric.

 **Flow Configuration:** The `llmops_config.json` file in scenario folder contains a section for each environment (dev, test, production).
 The values for elements in this file should reflect the provisioned infrastructure and flows.

 You can start by copying an existing config file and modify it with relevant values.
 Provide valid values for all the configuration elements for your flow.

+**Data Pipeline Configuration:** The `dataops_config.json` file contains configurations for the data pipeline.

+You can start by copying an existing config file and modify it with relevant values.
+Provide valid values for all the configuration elements.

 **Flows** Bring both the `standard and evaluation flows` within the `flows` sub-folder under a scenario folder.
 Files for both these type of flows should be under their own folder.
 The `llmops_config.json` should be updated with the path of these flows.
 The name of these folders are very important and used within multiple other configuration files - these are used in `llmops_config.json` and `mapping_config.json` files.